 I was raised much differently than siblings, I suffered physical, emotional abuse from both parents.
 I was treated out of sight out of mind.
 Moved to CO @ age 18.
 1977.
 Had no communication for 25 years with parents and several family members.
 After death of family member in 2006 attempted to...
 Read more »

-Social services is her guardian...he said this Is his first elderly case..I was taking Care of her from rubbing cream on her legs at night for pain to tucking her into bed and helping her get dressed for 2months I have a spotless record never been in trouble I'm 27 Also..after he took my mom out of...
+Social services is her guardian...he said this Is his first elderly case..I was taking Care of her from rubbing cream on her legs at night for pain to tucking her into bed and helping her get dressed for 2months I have a spotless record never been in trouble I'm 27 Also..after he took my mom...
 Read more »

 You need to speak with an attorney as soon as possible.
 If you can't afford one, contact legal aid organizations in your area.
 You might also contact the state bar association where you live and ask about pro bono services.
-Human services didn't get involved for no reason but that doesn't mean they...Read more »
+Human services didn't get involved for no reason but that...Read more »

 More information is needed to make an assessment.
 As a general rule, it may be proper to change locks on a home.
 Payment of property taxes should be a duty of the conservator, unless there is not enough money to pay the property tax.
 You do have a right to re-enter the home to get your official...Read more »